With the news of more and more reported cases of coronavirus appearing around the world every day, it is natural to be anxious and nervous.

 COVID-19 does not spread through air, unless you are breathing in air with contaminated droplets exhaled by an infected person.

-Nobody knows for sure, but studies are suggesting that droplets could continue to be infectious anywhere between a few hours to a few days.
+How long does the virus last on a surface?
+Studies suggest that droplets could continue to be infectious from anywhere between a few hours to a few days.

-Can I catch coronavirus (COVID-19) from someone who doesn’t look ill?
+Coronavirus FAQ: Can I catch COVID-19 from someone who doesn’t look ill?

-Milder cases of COVID-19 may not have any symptoms, and the person carrying the coronavirus may not appear or feel ill.
-If you come into contact with contaminated droplets from them, you may be at risk of developing COVID-19.
+Yes.
+A person with COVID-19 may be asymptomatic and therefore not appear ill.
+However this person is still infectious and if you come into contact with contaminated droplets from them, you may be at risk of developing COVID-19.

-Can I take medicine or antibiotics to prevent contracting coronavirus?
+Coronavirus FAQ: Can I take medicine to prevent contracting coronavirus?

-The current outbreak of COVID-19 is still ongoing, and the numbers might change.
-However, according to the WHO, it is rare that COVID-19 can be fatal.
-It is more dangerous for older people or those with pre-existing medical problems like high blood pressure or diabetes.
+The current outbreak of COVID-19 is still ongoing, and the numbers will change.
+According to the World Health Organization, COVID-19 is more likely to be fatal in older people or those with pre-existing medical problems like high blood pressure, immunity conditions, or diabetes.

 The symptoms of coronavirus (COVID-19) are similar to those of a regular cough or flu.